Best Foster Care Resources for Military Families in Virginia

 - Be aware that the home study social worker will inspect your unit, and the housing company's maintenance schedule is not coordinated with your licensing timeline

 BAH is relevant to the financial stability requirement of the home study.
-Your income must demonstrate that you can meet your household's basic needs before any foster care stipends are applied.
-BAH is countable income for this purpose.
+Your household financial documentation must show that you can meet your basic needs before any foster care stipends are applied.
 In Northern Virginia, 2026 BAH rates for an E-7 with dependents at Fort Belvoir are approximately $3,855 per month.
 At Norfolk Naval Station, approximately $2,604.
 At Quantico, approximately $3,525.
-These figures comfortably support the financial stability requirement for the home study — the key is knowing how to document them for the caseworker's review.
+Include the BAH documentation in your financial records and ask the caseworker how it will be treated in the review; the figures alone do not establish eligibility.

 3. Dual Approval: The Military Family's Strategic Tool